 - On the other hand, when osteoclasts are present in increased numbers than required, the bone problem of Osteoporosis may develop.
 Therefore, the number and amount of osteoclasts in the bone controls the bone structural integrity .

 - Osteoclast resorbs bones by creating sealed compartments adjacent to the bone surface.
 Then, osteoclasts secrete acid phosphatases.
-These enzymes are acidic that functions to degrade the bone.
+These enzymes are acidic and function to degrade the bone.
 The resulting edge and depression on the bone formed by the action of these enzymes are termed as “ruffled border“.

-- At the site of ruffled borders, osteoclasts are acted upon by carbonic anhydrase enzyme, and hydrogen ions are released, as result of chemical reaction between CO2 and H2O.
+- At the site of ruffled borders, osteoclasts are acted upon by carbonic anhydrase enzyme, and hydrogen ions are released as a result of a chemical reaction between CO2 and H2O.

 History of Osteoblasts

-Osteoblasts are the bone cells with relatively different structure than other bone cells.
+Osteoblasts are bone cells with a relatively different structure than other bone cells.

 - They are short-lived cells.
 In the late 1950s, Harold M.Frost was involved in extensively studying the properties and behavior of osteoblasts.

-- Frost discovered the collaborative nature of osteoblasts to work with osteoclasts, in the formation of the bone matrix.
+- Frost discovered the collaborative nature of osteoblasts to work with osteoclasts in forming the bone matrix.

 - He added through various experimentations that osteoblasts strengthen the integrity of the bony tissue.

 - Osteoblasts are also derived from bone marrow precursor cells (mesenchymal stem cells MSC).
 Osteogenic cells are undifferentiated and develop into Osteoblasts.

 Osteoblasts are the bone cells possessing cuboidal and columnar shapes.

 - They possess a central nucleus found on the bone’s surface, i.e., present in the old compact part of the bone.